Starting a blog for the first time is an amazing, yet intimidating experience.

 SEO, or search engine optimization, is the art of optimizing your content in order to rank for certain keywords on search results like Google.

-SEO is an umbrella term including keyword research, link building (the process of acquiring links to your site from other sites to improve your search rankings; here’s a nice guide on that), and a whole slew of other actions needed for best performance.
+SEO is an umbrella term including keyword research, link building (the process of acquiring links to your site from other sites to improve your search rankings), and a whole slew of other actions needed for best performance.

 But more on that later in this guide.
-For now, while it may sound intimidating, it’s actually a simple process.
+For now, while it may sound intimidating, it’s actually a simple process that should be considered when starting a blog.
 It works like this:

 Look on Google to see what’s ranking in the top 10 results, then do everything you can to make a better post.
 That could mean better images, more in-depth explanations, linking to more resources, or all of the above together.